-The arrowhead vine makes a pretty trailing or climbing vine that tends to aggressive growth under the right conditions.
-Sometimes mislabeled as Nephthytis, the arrowhead vine is a tropical climber in the Arum (or aroid) family.
+The arrowhead vine (Syngonium podophyllum) makes a pretty trailing or climbing vine that tends to aggressive growth under the right conditions.
+It's also commonly known as Nephthytis triphylla, reports the Missouri Botanical Garden.
+The arrowhead vine is a tropical climber in the Araceae (or aroid) family.
 Many varieties have variegated leaves to one degree or another, and like many aroids, the plant's leaf structure changes as it matures, going from a simple arrow shape to a deeply lobed or divided mature leaf.

-- Light: Bright light but no direct sun.
+- Light: Give your plant bright light but no direct sun.
 Variegated types can handle more direct sun, while deeper green varieties can handle partial shade.

 - Water: Spray frequently to maintain high humidity.
-Keep soil continuously moist throughout spring and summer, and reduce watering in the winter, but don't let it dry out.
+Keep the soil continuously moist throughout spring and summer and reduce watering in the winter, but don't let it dry out.

-- Fertilizer: Feed regularly with liquid fertilizer throughout growing season.
+- Fertilizer: Feed regularly with liquid fertilizer throughout the growing season.

 Otherwise, refresh potting media every spring and repot every other year.

 These plants will thrive under the same conditions as the related philodendron.
 They are climbers in the wild and will eventually grow from shade into full sun in the canopy, with leaves maturing and gaining size as the plant gains altitude.
-In the home, these are often used as trailing plants or can be trained up a pole or moss stick.
-They are perfect for a sunroom or greenhouse conservatory where ample heat, light, and humidity will encourage their tropical nature.
+As houseplants, they are often used as trailing plants or can be trained up a pole or moss stick.
+Arrowhead vine is relatively resistant to pests, but it could be attacked by spider mites, mealybugs, aphids, and scale or suffer from soft rot or bacterial leaf spot.
+Arrowhead vines are perfect for a sunroom or greenhouse conservatory where ample heat, light, and humidity will encourage their tropical nature.